d2l-ai/d2l-en/chapter_optimization/gd.md

 Note that this analysis comes with a number of caveats.
 First, we do not really have much of a guarantee when we will reach the region of rapid convergence.
 Instead, we only know that once we reach it, convergence will be very quick.
 Second, this analysis requires that $f$ is well-behaved up to higher-order derivatives.
 It comes down to ensuring that $f$ does not have any "surprising" properties in terms of how it might change its values.

 ### Preconditioning

 Quite unsurprisingly computing and storing the full Hessian is very expensive.
 It is thus desirable to find alternatives.
-One way to improve matters is by avoiding to compute the Hessian in its entirety but only compute the *diagonal* entries.
-While this is not quite as good as the full Newton method, it is still much better than not using it.
-Moreover, estimates for the main diagonal elements are what drives some of the innovation in stochastic gradient descent optimization algorithms.
+One way to improve matters is *preconditioning*.
+It avoids computing the Hessian in its entirety but only computes the *diagonal* entries.
 This leads to update algorithms of the form

-$$\mathbf{x} \leftarrow \mathbf{x} - \eta \mathrm{diag}(H_f)^{-1} \nabla f(\mathbf{x}).$$
+$$\mathbf{x} \leftarrow \mathbf{x} - \eta \mathrm{diag}(\mathbf{H})^{-1} \nabla f(\mathbf{x}).$$

+While this is not quite as good as the full Newton's method, it is still much better than not using it.
 To see why this might be a good idea consider a situation where one variable denotes height in millimeters and the other one denotes height in kilometers.
-Assuming that for both the natural scale is in meters we have a terrible mismatch in parameterizations.
-Using preconditioning removes this.
-Effectively preconditioning with gradient descent amounts to selecting a different learning rate for each coordinate.
+Assuming that for both the natural scale is in meters, we have a terrible mismatch in parameterizations.
+Fortunately, using preconditioning removes this.
+Effectively preconditioning with gradient descent amounts to selecting a different learning rate for each variable (coordinate of vector $\mathbf{x}$).
+As we will see later, preconditioning drives some of the innovation in stochastic gradient descent optimization algorithms.

 ### Gradient Descent with Line Search

-One of the key problems in gradient descent was that we might overshoot the goal or make insufficient progress.
+One of the key problems in gradient descent is that we might overshoot the goal or make insufficient progress.
 A simple fix for the problem is to use line search in conjunction with gradient descent.
-That is, we use the direction given by $\nabla f(\mathbf{x})$ and then perform binary search as to which step length $\eta$ minimizes $f(\mathbf{x} - \eta \nabla f(\mathbf{x}))$.
+That is, we use the direction given by $\nabla f(\mathbf{x})$ and then perform binary search as to which learning rate $\eta$ minimizes $f(\mathbf{x} - \eta \nabla f(\mathbf{x}))$.

 This algorithm converges rapidly (for an analysis and proof see e.g., :cite:`Boyd.Vandenberghe.2004`).
 However, for the purpose of deep learning this is not quite so feasible, since each step of the line search would require us to evaluate the objective function on the entire dataset.
 This is way too costly to accomplish.